A New Data Integration Framework for Covid-19 Social Media Information: Methodology

 where $F_j(x_j) = u_j$, with $u_j \in [0,1]$ are called \textit{u-data}, and $\boldsymbol{\theta}$ denotes the set of parameters of the copula.
 The joint density function can be derived as

 where $c$ denotes the $d$-variate copula density.
 The copula allows us to determine the joint multivariate distribution and to describe the dependencies among the marginals, that can potentially be all different and can be modelled using distinct distributions.
+As it is clear from the previous equations, differently from regression models, the variables $X_1, \ldots, X_d$ hold the same role and all of them, in turn, can be used to calculate predictions.

-In this paper, we adopt the 2-steps inference function for margins (IFM) approach \citep{joe1996estimation}, estimating the marginals in the first step, and then the copula, given the marginals, in the second step.
+In this paper, we adopt the 2-steps inference function for margins (IFM) approach \cite{joe1996estimation}, estimating the marginals in the first step, and then the copula, given the marginals, in the second step.